EXJUSTICE/ProgressiveNet/README.md

 # ProgressiveNet
-A study into resolution scaling training for CNN architectures
+A study into resolution scaling training for CNN architectures using the Caltech101 dataset.
+More TBA